shipwright-io/build/docs/proposals/dedicated-shipwright-operator.md

 **Risk**: Manifests uses to deploy Shipwright Builds in the `shipwright-io/operator` are not synchronized with content in `shipwright-io/build`.

 *Mitigation*: The operator's CI should include a test suite that runs the e2e tests in `shipwright-io/build`.
-Project maintainers should also ensure that deployment changes to `shipwright-io/build` carry accross to the operator.
+Project maintainers should also ensure that deployment changes to `shipwright-io/build` carry across to the operator.

 **Risk**: Operator will require permissions cluster admins will reject (ex - modify CRDs)